martinmaguire89/milestone-project-2/README.md

 ## Features
 ### Feature 1 – Large dog picture.
 The large dog picture is designed to show a fun and welcoming side of the web page.
 It’s used to provoke the image of their own dog enjoying themselves on holiday with the owner.
-It show’s them that this is a fun and easy to use website that will serve their needs.
+It shows them that this is a fun and easy to use website that will serve their needs.
 ### Feature 2 –  Paragraph section.
 The small paragraph is just a few lines to let the customer know what this page is about and how the needs of them and their dogs will be catered for.
 ### Feature 4 – Search by counties.